This extension integrates GitLab into Visual Studio Code. After you set up the extension, you can:

 Advanced pipeline actions allow you to view pipeline on GitLab, create a new pipeline, retry or cancel current pipeline.
 Read more.

-GitLab: Project Advanced Search (Issues, MR's, commits, comments...).
+GitLab: Advanced Search (Issues, Merge Requests, Commits, Comments...).
 Read more

-GitLab: Compare current branch with master - Compare your branch with master and view changes on GitLab.
+GitLab: Compare Current Branch with Default Branch - Compare your branch with the repository's default branch and view changes on GitLab.
 Read more.

-GitLab: Validate GitLab CI config - Validate GitLab CI configuration file
+GitLab: Validate GitLab CI/CD Config - Validate GitLab CI/CD configuration file

 .gitlab-ci.yml.
 Read more.